 Immigrating to the United States is a multistep process.
 As part of the process, you’ll need to undergo a medical exam with an approved physician.
 During your medical exam, the physician will complete a vaccination chart.
 You’ll submit this to U.S. Citizenship and Immigration Services (USCIS) as part of your green card application.
 In this article, we explain the U.S. vaccination requirements.
-We’ll also answer some frequently asked questions about them.

 Written by ImmigrationHelp Team.